w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

+No data is sent using the following example input field.
 The password is shown in plain text for demonstration purposes.

 {::nomarkdown}
 <%= notes_end %>